-We constantly read stories about lottery winners who’ve earned millions but only after a few years, they have less than before.
+We constantly read stories about lottery winners who’ve earned millions but only after a few years bankrupt.
 We hear the same story about famous athletes.
 They earn millions of dollars while they’re playing but after they retire most of them end up being broke.

 Living below your means is the perfect way to educate yourself that things won’t make you happier.
 Only experiences, people and ambition towards something greater will.

-It’s up to us to decide whether are we going to be rich, poor, or represent the middle-class.
+It’s up to us to decide whether we’re going to be rich, poor, or represent the middle-class.

 A lot of people think that rich people are rich only because they have rich parents.
-Even though there are a lot of people born with a silver spoon in their mouth, that doesn’t mean all of the wealthy people are like that.
+Even though there are people born with a silver spoon in their mouth, that doesn’t mean all of the wealthy people are like that.
 Actually, the richest men in history are self-made.
-Consider John D. Rockefeller.
+Consider John D. Rockefeller, for example.

-In the book, Robert Kiyosaki shares a really interesting exercise: to decide what you want and what you don’t want.
+In the book, Robert Kiyosaki shares a really interesting exercise to help you decide what you want out of life and what you don’t want.
 Here are few of his personal want’s and don’t want’s:

-At school, we learn how to work for money, but no one teaches us how to make money work for us.
+At school, we learn how to work to earn money, but no one teaches us how to make money work for us.

-The sole purpose of money, according to the majority of people, is to allow us to purchase things: a house, a car, phone, clothes, books, groceries, bike, perfume, a hat, etc. That’s why we borrow money with high-interest rate, to purchase even more stuff, thus feel happy.
-We thinking that earning more bucks, so we can spend them, is the ultimate goal.
-But it’s a bit different if you want to escape consumerism and finally feel content.
+The sole purpose of money, according to the majority of people, is to allow us to purchase things: a house, a car, phone, clothes, books, groceries, bike, perfume, a hat, etc. That’s why we borrow money with a high-interest rate, to purchase even more stuff, thus feel happy.
+We think that earning more bucks, so we can spend them, is the ultimate goal in life.
+But it’s a bit different if you want to escape consumerism and finally feel content with yourself.